Mery Vieira Mery Vieira

 “It’s completely up to you,” they say.
 “I’m fine either way.”

 But over time, you start hearing questions like “Are you sure you don’t want one more?” or “Don’t you ever miss having a little one around?”
-The pressure isn’t direct, but it’s there—subtle nudges meant to stir second thoughts and slowly wear down your boundaries.
+The pressure isn’t direct, but it’s there in the subtle nudges meant to stir second thoughts and slowly wear down your boundaries.

 Here’s what I believe: there’s nothing wrong with having strong desires about faith, family, or lifestyle.
 There’s nothing wrong with wanting a partner who shares those values and visions.